 Our Skilled Estate Planning Attorneys Discuss the Benefits of a New York Irrevocable Life Insurance Trust

 A life insurance policy provides assurance and confidence that when you die, your family will have a level of financial security and stability.
 This type of policy can offer a financial safety net for grieving families, allowing them to cover funeral expenses and potentially replace some of your income.
 However, big death benefits can be a disadvantage when they’re accounted for in an estate plan.
-Irrevocable life insurance trusts

-The experienced estate planning attorneys at Landskind & Ricaforte Law Group, P.C. could help you protect your family’s inheritance with an irrevocable life insurance trust—a special arrangement that lets you minimize taxes while retaining the right to decide how, when, and where the proceeds from your estate plan will be distributed.
+The experienced Brooklyn estate planning attorneys at Landskind & Ricaforte Law Group, P.C. could help you protect your family’s inheritance with an irrevocable life insurance trust—a special arrangement that lets you minimize taxes while retaining the right to decide how, when, and where the proceeds from your estate plan will be distributed.
 Here, our lawyers discuss this type of trust, the advantages of establishing one, and how it protects your legacy.

 An Overview of New York Irrevocable Life Insurance Trusts